If you’re planning to travel to Mexico, here’s what you’ll need to know and expect if you want to visit during the Covid-19 pandemic.

-The land border with the United States remains shut to all but essential travel, while the southern border with Guatemala has also been subject to periodic closures.
+The land border with the United States remains shut to all but essential travel.
+People trying to enter through the southern border with Guatemala and Belize may also be denied entry for nonessential travel.

 What’s the Covid situation?

-Mexico had logged more than 2 million cases of Covid-19 and more than 180,000 deaths as of February 22 (although some believe the figure is higher).
+Mexico had logged more than 2.3 million cases of Covid-19 and more than 218,000 deaths as of May 6 (although some believe the actual numbers are higher).
 President Andrés Manuel López Obrador has come under fire for taking a laissez-faire approach to the virus.
-Restrictions have not been far reaching and life has gone on as normal for many, which critics say has led to such high death and infection rates.
+Restrictions have not been far reaching and life has gone on as normal for many, which critics say has led to high death and infection rates.